Key Takeaways

 Where Do Cockroaches Live?

-Cockroaches enter homes in search of ideal living conditions, often coming from nearby environments.
+Cockroaches enter homes searching for ideal living conditions, often from nearby environments.
 Common species like German, American, Oriental, and brown-banded cockroaches thrive in dark, humid spaces.
 Urban areas provide ample breeding grounds, with cockroaches commonly found in sewer systems, storm drains, subway tunnels, and cluttered streets.
 Indoors, they enter through cracks, plumbing lines, or packages.
 These species often live in warm, humid climates and enter homes through open windows or doors, especially when attracted to light.
-Cockroaches may also hitch a ride in cardboard boxes, second-hand furniture, or even grocery bags, quickly establishing infestations.
-Cockroach hiding in drain
+Cockroaches may also hitch a ride in cardboard boxes, second-hand furniture, or grocery bags, quickly establishing cockroach infestations.

 Cockroaches are nocturnal creatures that excel at hiding in dark, undisturbed spaces.
 Kitchens and bathrooms are major locations due to their access to moisture and food.
 They often conceal themselves in: